JupiterOne-Archives/docs/knowledgeBase/APIs_and-Integrations/jupiterone-api.md

 ### Querying the graph with J1QL

 This query will allow you to run J1QL queries for fetching data.
 The GraphQL resolver requires that one parameter is provided:

 - `query`: A J1QL query string that describes what data to return

 Optionally, additional parameters can be provided:

 - `variables`: A `JSON` map of values to be used as parameters for the query
 - `cursor`: A token that can be exchanged to fetch the next page of information.
 - `includeDeleted`: When set to `true`, recently deleted information will be included in the results.
 - `deferredResponse`: This option allows for a deferred response to be returned.
 When a deferred response is returned, a `url` pointing the state of the query is provided.
 API consumers should poll the status of the deferred query by requesting the given `url` until the `status` property of the returned JSON document has a value of `COMPLETED` (see example below).
 Upon completion of the query, the `url` will provide a link to the query results.
 The results contain the same `type`, `data`, and `cursor` fields that the non-deferred GraphQL response would contain.
 Allowed values are `DISABLED` and `FORCE`.

-!!! note
+**Note:**
 When paging through data, it is _highly_ recommended that cursors are leveraged instead of adding `limit` and `skip` clauses to queries.

-!!! note
+**Note:**
 Be sure to include `cursor` in the GraphQL response if you need to paginate through the results.
 The returned `cursor` will be `null` if there are no more pages available.

-!!! note
+**Note:**
 Queries that may take longer than 30 seconds should use the `FORCE` option for `deferredResponse` to avoid request timeouts.
 You should only use the `DISABLED` option when testing a simple query.
 It is _highly_ recommended that all automated processes use the the `FORCE` option when issuing J1QL queries.

 **Example GraphQL query:**